phongsaen/waveaction/README.md

 # waveaction.github.io
-**robosuite** codes accompanying with the paper "On using wave variables for robot imitation learning"
+**Codes** codes accompanying with the paper "On using wave variables for robot imitation learning"

 # Installation
 1. Clone the robosuite repository